anthonyshort/deku/README.md

 npm install --save deku
 ```

-You'll also want to install a module for creating virtual elements:
+You'll probably also want to install a module for creating virtual elements:

 ```
 npm install --save virtual-element